 POST-WITHDRAWAL DISBURSEMENT TRACKING SHEET

-Student's Name Sc ocial Security Nu mber
+Student's Name So ocial Security Nu mber

-Date of school's determinat school's determination that student withdrew / /
+Date of school's determina nination that student withdrew / /

 I. Amount of Post-withdrawal Disbursement (PWD)

-Amount from "Box J" of the Treatment of Title IV Funds When a Student Withdraws worksheet Box 1 .
+Amount from "Box J" of the Treatment of Title IV Funds When a Student Withdraws worksheet Box 1

 II.
+Outstanding Charges F II.
 Outstanding Charges For Educationally Related Expenses Remaining On Student's Account

-Total Outstanding Charges Scheduled to be Paid from PWD (Note: Prior-year charges cannot exceed \$200.)
-Box 2
+Total Outstanding Charges Scheduled to be Paid from PWD Box 2 \$ (Note: Prior-year charges cannot exceed \$200.) \$.

 III.
-Post-withdrawal Disbursement Offered Directly to Student and/or Parent
+Post-withdrawal Disbu rsement Offere ed Directly to St udent and/or Pa rent

-From the total Post-withdrawal Disbursement due (Box 1), subtract the Post-withdrawal Disbursement to be credited to the student's account (Box 2).
-This is the amount you must make to the student (grant) or offer to the student or parent (Loan) as a Direct Disbursement.
+From the total Post-withdrawa count (Box 2) .
+This is the amo

-\$ - \$ = во x 3 \$
+\$ - \$ = Во эх 3 \$

 Box 1 Вох 2

 IV.
-Allocation of Post-with drawal Disbur sement
+Allocation of Post-with ndrawal Disbur sement

 Type of Aid Loan Amount School Seeks to Credit to Account Loan Amount Authorized to Credit to Account Title IV Aid Credited to Account Loan Amount Offered as Direct Disbursement Loan Amount Accepted as Direct Disbursement Title IV Aid Disbursed Directly to Student

 Pell Grant N/A N/A N/A N/A

 FSEOG N/A N/A N/A N/A

 TEACH Grant N/A N/A N/A N/A

 Iraq Afghanistan Svc.
 Grant N/A N/A N/A N/A

 Perkins

 Subsidized Direct

 Unsubsidized Direct

 Direct Grad Plus

 Direct Parent Plus

 Totals

-V. Authorizations and Notifications
+V. Authorizations and No tifications

-Post-withdrawal disbursement loan notification sent to student and/or parent on Deadline for student and/or parent to respond Response received from student and/or parent on School does not accept late response
+Post-withdrawal disbursement loan notification sent to student and/or parent on / / /

+Deadline for student and /or parent to res pond

+Response received from student and/or parent on School does not accept late response

 VI.
 Date Funds Sent

 Date Direct Disbursement mailed or transferred Grant / / Loan / /

-You should use this format when the withdrawal date is on or after 7/1/2017
+You should use this format when the withdrawal date is on or after 7/1/2017 p.
+3 of 3